rajesh-gadre/team_tasks_streamlit/documentation/PRD.md

 This document outlines the product requirements for a Streamlit-based User Task Management System with soft-delete functionality.
 The system will allow users to create, manage, and organize their tasks while providing the ability to recover accidentally deleted tasks.

 ### 1.2 Scope
 The system will be a web application built using Streamlit and Firebase Firestore as the database.
-It will include task management features, authentication via Google OAuth, and an AI assistant for task-related queries.
+It will include task management features, authentication via Google OAuth or Auth0, and an AI assistant for task-related queries.

 ### 1.3 Target Audience
 - Individual users who need to manage personal tasks